RemexHu/DeepLearningCourse/HW1/README.md

 ### Feb 11 updates:
 Add Dropout, Batch shuffle, Testing part and changed into Adam Optimizor.
 It takes about 20 hours to finish training 500 epochs, but the acc is only around 50%.
 There mush be something wrong in the cost function.

-Nedds to be further optimized.
+Needs to be further optimized.